jihad141004/ECE-1103_2310012/Assignments/Assignment_1.md

+## Assignment 1:
+## **Submission Date : November 8, 2024**

-## Assignment Name : Create a simple banking system in C using a switch statement to manage these menu options
-1.Deposit: Ask for an amount and add it to the balance.
+## Assignment Name :
+Create a simple banking system in C using a switch statement to manage these menu options 1.Deposit: Ask for an amount and add it to the balance.

 2.Withdraw: Ask for an amount and deduct it if funds are sufficient; otherwise, show an